 Cost

 An inboard motor can give you 1500 hours, while an outboard motor will give you 750-900 hours.
 After these hours, you will have to complete the required maintenance for the engine.
-Inboard motors generally last longer, so you will not have to replace one anytime soon.

 You should also factor in insurance costs.
-Since inboard motors are more expensive, their insurance is costlier too.
+Since inboard motors are more expensive, their insurance is costlier, too.

 -